Identificatie

 Geschiedenis

-Professor of Botany and head of Botany department at Canterbury University for many years.
+1977, Lovis became the Professor and Chair of Botany at University of Canterbury (New Zealand).
+There he took an interest in fossil botany.
 He led regular student trips to the Cass field station and other parts of the South Island and collected intensively from the plant groups he was researching or just interested in.

-After his death in 2017, his daughter donated his whole collection to Te Papa.
+After his death in 2017, his daughter donated his whole collection to Te Papa (New Zealand).

 Plaatsen